Rome is different than any other city I’ve ever visited. Rome is an amazing mix of ancient sights engulfed by modern society.

 Be sure and take note that most restaurant kitchens close between their lunch and dinner service, so time your meals carefully so you aren’t stuck eating McDonald’s because everything else is closed.

-Rome Tip #16: Know How to Order
+16. Know How to Order

 Be sure to ask questions and make sure you are completely clear on what you are wanting to ensure you aren’t slammed with a bunch of unwanted charges at the end of your meal.